 The Urdu daily, Musiwaat reported that the police, with the help of Jammat-i-Islami and volunteers of the Pakistan National Alliance, had started making a list of people who did not believe in God and the Prophet.
 The people mentioned in the list were called to a police station where, in the presence of a magistrate, they were to reply to questions like "are you a communist?"
 "Do you believe in God and the Prophet?"
-"What is your connection with the Pakistan People's Party?"20 amend the Constitution so as to confer on the High Courts, the power to decide whether any law was repugnant to the injunctions of Islam and to provide that a law declared by a High Court to be so repugnant shall cease to have effect on the day on which the decision of the High Court becomes effective.21
+"What is your connection with the Pakistan People's Party?"

+The Constitution (Amendment) Order, 1979 was issued by the President to amend the Constitution so as to confer on the High Courts, the power to decide whether any law was repugnant to the injunctions of Islam and to provide that a law declared by a High Court to be so repugnant shall cease to have effect on the day on which the decision of the High Court becomes effective.